paradigmxyz/tbl/README.md

 Data mode is the default mode.
 DATA_OPTIONS are documented below

 Optional Subcommands:
-  ls       Display list of tabular files schema   Display each schema present among selected files schemas  Display single summary of all schemas
+  ls      Display list of tabular files, similar to the cli `ls` command schema  Display table representation of each schema in the selected files

 General Options:
   -h, --help                        display help message